 Now, it’s time for a class in Ancient Alchemy.
-Let’s start with some on-the-field research.
+Let’s start with some in-field research.

 Normal Attack: Favonius Bladework – Weiss

 A functional, albeit entirely standard set of autos.
-Chaining his normal attacks does not give very high damage.
-However, his charged attack can be cancelled by walk cancelling, which is double-tapping the W key.
-Thus, it is ideal to either N1CW or N2CW.
-The third auto loses damage compared to N2CW.
+Chaining his Normal Attacks does not produce very high damage, especially considering that they scale off of Attack and Physical DMG% while Albedo wants to build Defense and Geo DMG%.
+It should be noted that his Charged Attack can be walk canceled by double-tapping the W key.
+Thus, it is ideal to N1CW or N2CW (Normal Attacking once or twice, performing a Charged Attack, and then walk canceling).
+The third Normal Attack loses damage compared to N2CW.

-Note that this combo is still not optimal damage, and if possible, Albedo should be swapped out, especially since he often runs Harbinger of Dawn which causes him being on field to become a massive risk for losing its passive.
+Note that this combo still provides low DPS, and if possible Albedo should be swapped out, especially since he often runs Harbinger of Dawn which causes him being on field to become a massive risk.

 Thanks to GottaGoFast#7876 for frame counting

 - Charged attack can pierce directional shields like mitachurl wooden or stone shields, thus proccing Albedo’s E

 - Low damage, like most autos